atextor/OGIT-wiki/Basic-Concepts.md

 OGIT is an ontology that serves as a reference model for entities in the IT landscape and relationships between entities.
 It is comparable to the [schema.org](https://schema.org) effort that provides schemas for structured data on the internet.
-OGIT differentiates between three types of elements:
+In OGIT there are three types of elements:

 * _Entities_ represent concepts (nodes in the graph),
 * _Verbs_ are binary relations (edges) between two Entities and describe something an Entity does to or with another,